Week-by-week guide to pregnancy

 Welcome to week 22 of your pregnancy.
 This is a good week to love your bump.
 Talk to it.
 Sing to it.
 Caress it with moisturiser and you might even feel a little flutter in response.
 It's all part of bonding with your unborn baby who, as you can probably tell, is getting bigger and bigger by the day…

-Many women are excited to see their bump grow – but less happy when they notice that it's covered in red and purple streaks.
+Many women are excited to see their bump grow – but less happy when they notice that it's covered in red and purple streaks - depending on their skin colour.
 These are stretch marks, caused by your pregnancy hormones and the rapid stretching of your skin.
 They might look scary, but they're harmless to you and the baby.
 There's not a lot that you can do to either prevent them or make them vanish, but you could try gently massaging your bump with a non-perfumed moisturiser.
 After the birth, the marks will probably fade to silver.
 If you can see them at all, they'll be your pregnancy badge of honour.

 You might also notice that your breasts are becoming a bit leaky.
 This is their way of prepping for the birth.
 Use breast pads to stop your clothes getting stained – you might as well stock up, as you'll probably need a stack after the birth.